tealhorizon87/ms4_right-fit-tailoring/README.md

 ## Credits

 ### Content
-  - All code was written by myself or taken from the materialize documentation (with one exception; see below), with inspiration taken from the Code Institute walkthrough projects
+  - All code was written by myself or taken from the [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) documentation, with inspiration taken from the Code Institute walkthrough projects

 ### Acknowledgements
   - Thanks to my mentor for help, guidance and support during this project as always